sentairanger/Spring-Boot-LED/README.md

 # Spring-Boot-LED

-This project uses Spring Boot and Diozoero to blink an LED.
+## Introduction

+This is a Spring Boot Application that uses Diozero to blink an LED.
+Click [here]() for more info.
+When you press the button the LED blinks four times.
+To run this application make sure to have Maven installed.
+Click [here]() to learn more.
+After that you can build the application with `mvn package`.
+Change to the target directory and then run `java -jar -DPIGPIOD_HOST=<ip-address-of-pi> demo-0.0.1-SNAPSHOT.jar`.
+Then go to `localhost:8080/home` and then press the button.
+This will work with any Pi.